 All vehicles can be tested at any of the 15 Driver and Vehicle Agency (DVA) test centres in Northern Ireland by vehicle test examiners.

-The MOT test is a legal requirement to ensure that all vehicles are roadworthy and safe to be used on a public road.
+The MOT test is a legal requirement to make sure that all vehicles are roadworthy and safe to be used on a public road.